andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 is that the custom back-end should represent primitive data types the same way as constructors, but the tags are special ones.
 For example: IdrisInt.
 This is called boxing.
 The ``believe_me`` construction can get data types that are defined by the ``[external]`` definition.
 The use of ``believe_me`` also exposes a restriction on the FFI data types.
-The ``[external]`` ones will be described by the CFUser FFI type description, and that description should use the same representation than any other Idris type in the back-end.
+Primitive and structured values must have a compatible representation, or the ``beleive_me`` function is responsible for the conversion.
+The ``[external]`` ones will be described by the ``CFUser`` FFI type description, and that description should use the same representation than any other Idris type in the back-end.

 Official backends represent primitive data types as boxed ones.